oernster/3D-printing-info/BambuAMSFix.md

 ### AMS is flashing red on one or more spool slots?
 Here's how you fix it...

+## PREFACE

+It will flash red for lots of reasons...
+For instance, while loading the filament, grab the spool so it won't turn.
+It will try three times, then fault out and flash red.
+No dissassembly required.
+Trouble loading all the way to the extruder, for one reason, or another.
+Flashing red.
+Dissasembly of the AMS won't help.
+Broken filament in the extruder, flashing red in the AMS.
+Once again, won't help.
+And not always necessary to turn off the printer.
+What if you are in the middle of a print?
+Unless you can get it dissassembled, fixed, and reassembled before the bed cools off, you will lose that print.
+Check the Bambu wiki FIRST before trying any of this, please.
+I accept no responsibiliity for for user error.

 ## You will need:

 1 x Hex 2mm screwdriver, 1 x Hex 1.5mm screwdriver, 1x brass wire brush, 1x sprayable bottle of IPA